informatics-lab/blog/_posts/2017/2017-07-21-lab-manifesto.md

 * who the stakeholders are
 * and what research themes the project belongs to.

 Crucially, these cards are private in order to encourage brutally honest (and therefore accurate) project definitions.
-I also helps us decide on what we are doing as a team, leading to ownership of and therefore pride in what we are doing.
+I also helps us decide on what we are doing as a team, leading to ownership of, and therefore pride in what we are doing.

 ## 4. If there is no blog post it didn't happen